-- 4. DISSERTATION TITLE PAGE: The heading on the dissertation title page should begin 2 1/4" from the top; "BY" should be 4" from the top; "DISSERTATION" should be 6 1⁄2" from the top; and "Houston, Texas" should be 9" from the top.
+- 1. COPYRIGHT PAGE: If a dissertation is copyrighted (optional), the copyright symbol must appear on a single, unnumbered page on which it is centered vertically and horizontally.
+The name and year must match what appears on the title page. - 2.
+DISSERTATION TITLE PAGE: The heading on the dissertation title page should begin 2 1/4" from the top; "BY" should be 4" from the top; "DISSERTATION" should be 6 1⁄2" from the top; and "Houston, Texas" should be 9" from the top.
 The dissertation title page should have the student's name, previous degrees, the title of the degrees, and the year the degree was conferred.
 For Spring graduates, May 20XX, for Fall graduates, December 20XX, and for Summer graduates, August 20XX.
 If you complete your dissertation after the deadline for graduation, the date on the title page must be listed as the next year.
 The dissertation title page should look exactly like the provided example, including spacing, and should not have a page number.
-(See example in Appendix B.) - 5.
+(See example in Appendix B.) - 3.
 ACKNOWLEDGEMENTS.
-(Optional) - 6.
+(Optional) - 4.
 ABSTRACT.
-The dissertation abstract should be 350 words or less. - 7.
+The dissertation abstract should be 250 words or less. - 5.
 CURRENT CURRICULUM VITA followed by two blank sheets of bond paper (after the "References" section of the final dissertation).